 About Torn Tracks

-Welcome to Torn Tracks and the first version of the Torn Tracks website!
+Welcome to Torn Tracks and the current version of the project's website!
 This website functions as a platform that creates access to the Torn Tracks collection, offering various ways to wander through it.

 Torn Tracks is a project by Jiska Huizing.
 It is a project in constant flux, based on a growing collection of tracks that do not have one final, fixed form.
 They can exist in various forms at the same time, be it one made in the studio, performed live or as a field recording.
 The possibility of them being re-recorded, replaced or taken away over time is never excluded.
 Therefore, you can never be sure that the collection is exactly the same the next time you encounter it.

-They are made from sounds recorded from the artist’s immediate surroundings.
-Mostly self-recorded, sometimes found and often recorded on walks; both more and less subtle, foreground and background sounds.
+The tracks are made from sounds recorded from the artist’s immediate surroundings.
+Mostly self-recorded, occasionally found and often recorded on walks; both more and less subtle, foreground and background sounds.
 The tracks are constructed from a collection of fragments that are brought together to create new connections, making up a collection that keeps changing over time.
-Therefore, one can never be sure that it will be exactly the same the next time one encounters it.

-Through this platform, visitors can search and wander through the collection of tracks in different ways, each of them changing which tracks show up, in which order and how.
-Currently, 4 different ways of searching are available and more will be added over time.
+Through this platform, visitors can search and wander through the collection in different ways, each of them changing which tracks show up and how.
+Currently, 5 different ways of searching are available.
+More will be added over time and those that are there will be developed further.
 The platform also adds a visual side to the project.
-All the photos used here are Huizing's as well, made on numerous hikes and in various places related to Torn Tracks.
+All the photos used here are Huizing's own, made on numerous (recording) hikes and in various places.

 Torn Tracks is supported by: